sarken/docs/front_end_coding/accessibility-statement.markdown

 4. All framework pages on this site are <a href="http://www.cynthiasays.com/">Section 508 approved</a>, complying with all of the <acronym title="United States">U.S.</acronym> Federal Government <a href="http://www.section508.gov/">Section 508 Guidelines</a>.
 Again, a judgement call.

-5. While ARIA roles cannot be validated with an XHTML 1.0 Strict checker, all framework pages on this site otherwise <a href="http://validator.w3.org/">validate as <acronym title="extensible hypertext markup language">XHTML</acronym> 1.0 Strict</a>.
+5. While <abbr title="Accessible Rich Internet Applications">ARIA</abbr> roles cannot be validated with an XHTML 1.0 Strict checker, all framework pages on this site otherwise <a href="http://validator.w3.org/">validate as <acronym title="extensible hypertext markup language">XHTML</acronym> 1.0 Strict</a>.
 This is not a judgement call; a program can determine with 100% accuracy whether a page is valid XHTML.
 For example, you can enter your AO3 user page URL on the [W3 validator](http://validator.w3.org/check) and check it for XHTML validity.

 ### Languages